waggle-sensor/summer2020/ng/iterative-retraining/README.md

 ## Configuration Parameters

-These are stored in [`retrain.cfg`](./config/retrain.cfg) and should remain consistent for a given training and sample set
+These are stored in [`retrain.cfg`](./config/retrain.cfg) (or moved to the file of your choice) and should remain consistent for a given training and sample set

 **Overall Parameters**